HarshZode/Basis_Codes/README.md

 ### 1) Python
 ### 2) C

-This repository will be modified everyday.
+This repository will be modified later.

 If you also want to contribute you can contact me.